Karol Linetty: Lech Poznań

 Linetty was called up to the first team of Lech Poznań in 2012.
 He made his debut on 2 November 2012, as a substitute for Szymon Drewniak in the 60th minute against Wisła Kraków.

 Italy

 In July 2016, Linetty moved to Serie A club Sampdoria and signed a five-year contract with the club.

 In September 2020, Linetty signed for Torino for a reported fee of €7.5 million on a four-year contract.
 On 13 November 2023, he scored his first goal for the club against Roma in the 55th minute.
 On 3 January 2024, Linetty extended his contract with Torino until 30 June 2025.

 Linetty left Torino at the end of his contract in June 2025.

 Kocaelispor

 On 14 August 2025, Linetty signed a season-long deal with recently promoted Süper Lig club Kocaelispor.
+In July 2026, shortly after Linetty exercised his option to extend his contract, he left the club by mutual consent.

+Śląsk Wrocław

+On 30 August 2026, after ten years abroad, Linetty returned to Poland and signed a two-year deal with Ekstraklasa club Śląsk Wrocław.

 International career

 Linetty debuted for the Polish senior squad on 18 January 2014 against Norway, scoring a goal which eventually resulted in a 3–0 victory for Poland.
 He was later selected for the UEFA Euro 2016.

 In June 2018, Linetty was named in Poland's 23-man squad for the 2018 FIFA World Cup in Russia.